pneumotrol/PMSM_temperature_estimation_EKF/README.md

 The first four are almost low frequency at a constant motor speed.

-The last, electrical angle, is to estimate the temperatures of each wire at the stall condition (torque is applied but speed is zero).
+The last, electrical angle, is used to estimate the temperatures of each wire at the stall condition (torque is applied but speed is zero).

 ### Iron loss